withastro/astro/.changeset/ten-clocks-remember.md

 'astro': patch
 ---

-Bugfix: script proxying on Windows yields undefined error
+Bugfix: Windows error in dev for hydrated components